elijahgives/server-cloner/README.md

-# ServerCloner
+# server-cloner
 This project was made to allow users to copy servers without having the `Administrator` permission when they're unable to add a bot to the server.

 ## Setup
-- Download as a ZIP, or `git clone https://github.com/ElijahGives/ServerCloner.git`
+- Download as a ZIP, or `git clone https://github.com/ElijahGives/server-cloner.git`
 - Run `install.bat`
+- Edit `config.py` to the configuration you need.
 - Run `start.bat`.
 If it doesn't work, edit it with your python prefix, it's default set to `py`.

 ## Known Bugs